Licarsmeth/tryHackMe-notes/basics_windowsPowershell.md

 	- like systeminfo in cmd, but more detailed
 - Network
 	- Get-NetIPConfiguration similar to ipconfig in cmd
-	- Get-NetIPAddress to get specific
+	- Get-NetIPAddress to get specific details about ip addresses

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3NTc4NTA0MCwyMTI2NjkxMDgyLDE4Nz
+eyJoaXN0b3J5IjpbMTEwOTU1NDkwMiwyMTI2NjkxMDgyLDE4Nz
 gyMzg4NjNdfQ==
 -->